-With more than 634 million Chinese internet users, It is not surprising that Chinese social media has become a key target for international marketers and businesses.
+With more than 634 million Chinese internet users, It is therefore not surprising that Chinese social media has become a key target for international marketers and businesses.
 In fact, with the development of a high internet penetration rate, over 50% of the total Chinese population is online.
 The Chinese social network landscape is definitely the most dynamic, unique and amazing in the world.
 The Chinese Social media has grown extremely with the rise of Weibo (China’s version of Twitter) and WeChat (Chinese Facebook ).

 Here is some advice about “How to Use Chinese Social Media Effectively” for western companies interested in digital marketing.

 In China, the use of social media is incredibly popular.
 But not social media you think.
 In addition, the Western media (Facebook, Instagram, Twitter, Youtube, etc.) are forbidden by the block imposed by the government, the so-called Great Firewall.

 A parallel digital ecosystem has therefore been created, with different habits and modes of interaction by users.
 If you want to do business in China, then you are faced with the need to implement a social presence using different tools and rules than those used for the rest of the world.

 Our advanced personality enables us to envision transverse and reciprocal campaigns on various platforms that fit your clients and diffuse among them your image and your brand values.

 With the great China firewall and state restrictions, the traditional western networking platforms like Facebook, Twitter, and Whatapps that we used to use in the west have not been available here.
 Chinese Social media is different, it’s the most dynamic, unique and amazing for many international brands.
 This huge market is thus dominated by domestic Chinese social media platforms which have been developed under very different conditions.
 That makes the Chinese networking eco-system is very unique and the platforms are catering to the Chinese netizen very effectively.